top of page

 A historical fantasy novel currently at 10,000 words.

 In 1819 London, Margaret Sterling is officially "on the shelf" and consigns herself to life as a spinster, having long given up on her dreams of being a professional soprano.
-Then she meets the enigmatic Emelisse and Estienne Aubert and falls quickly in love.
+Then, she meets the enigmatic Emelisse and Estienne Aubert and falls quickly in love with both of them.
 The Auberts harbor many secrets, namely that they are not two different humans but one vampyre living two lives.

-Let in on this essential secret, Margaret agrees to marry Estienne and leave England for Vienna.
-The new couple is introduced to the city's vibrant musical community, performing in private and public salons.
-Together, they collaborate on an opera—one where Margaret gets to be the star—but are held back by censorship and a fiend from Emelisse's past.
+When Estienne reveals this essential secret, Margaret agrees to marry him and leave England for Vienna.
+The newly weds are introduced to the city's vibrant musical community, meeting a number of real historical musicians and patrons.
+Together, Emelisse and Margaret collaborate on a opera—one where Margaret gets to be the star—but are held back by censorship and a fiend from Estienne's past.

-A vampyre Margaret narrates the final years of her human life—through her pursuit of her dreams and her complicated marriage, she considers the implications of immortality and the repercussions of feeding on humans.
+A vampyre Margaret narrates the final years of her human life: the pursuit of her dream and her complicated marriage, contemplating music, literature, and what it means to be human.

 Comp TitlesHungerstone by Kat Dunn, The Queen of the Night by Alexander Chee, and Carmilla by Sheridan LeFanu